 The Hyperion integration allows you to integrate your Hyperion into Home Assistant.
 Hyperion is an open source Ambilight implementation which runs on many platforms.

-Adding Hyperion to your Home Assistant instance can be done via the user interface, by taking the following steps:
+Adding Hyperion to your Home Assistant instance can be done via the user interface, by using this My button:

 Hyperion can be auto-discovered by Home Assistant.
-If an instance was found, it will be shown in the top of the list of integrations as “Discovered”.
-If that is the case click on the Configure button to start setting up the discovered instance.
+If an instance was found, it will be shown as “Discovered”, which you can select to set it up right away.

 If there wasn’t any discovered automatically, don’t worry!
 You can set up a manual integration entry: